-Lesson 1 Recognising and Grouping Shapes Lesson 2 Recognising Patterns Problem Solving, Maths Journal and Pupil Review
+Lesson 1 Recognising and

+Grouping Shapes

+Recognising Patterns Lesson 2

 Shapes are all around us.
 To be able to make sense of the various shapes around us, pupils have to learn to identify similar and different attributes of two-dimensional shapes around them.
 Thus the visual skills to observe the various two-dimensional shapes around them and allowing the pupils to articulate what they observe will help them in their thinking skills.
 They are also expected to observe similarities and differences, look for patterns and classify shapes according to some attributes.
 To engage the pupils, opportunities are provided for pupils to label, trace, draw, shade and verbalise their thinking aloud to ensure that they have a common vocabulary to describe the attributes that they notice in the shapes.
 The analysis of a pattern with the clear understanding of the attributes will help the pupils to classify the shapes which may look different due to the orientation, colour or size.
-This is crucial in forming the foundation to the learning of the properties of the shapes in subsequent years.
+This is crucial in forming the foundation to the logaring of the appropriate of the above in subsequent years. in forming the foundation to the learning of the properties of the shapes in subsequent years.